chirag127/Visual-Web-Comic-Dubber/README.md

 4. Click the settings icon to customize voice, speed, and pitch

-5. Click "Capture Comic" to select an area of the page to process

-6. Right-click on comic images and select "Capture Comic" from the context menu
+5. The extension will automatically detect and process comic images on the page

 ## 🔨 Tech Stack / Tools Used